 Funding allocation calculations and processes are still being determined, so monitor the TEC website to keep up with updates.

-What programmes, qualifications or subject areas are eligible under TTAF?
+What programs, qualifications or subject areas are eligible under TTAF?

 All apprenticeships that existed as of 1 June 2020 are eligible for TTAF.
-This includes level 3-7 sub-degree programmes and industry training in targeted areas.
+This includes level 3-7 sub-degree programs and industry training in targeted areas.

 These targeted areas are:

-New programmes and qualifications are constantly being added to the eligibility list, so make sure to routinely view the current eligible programs and qualifications.
+New programs and qualifications are constantly being added to the eligibility list, so make sure to routinely view the current eligible programs and qualifications.

 Who will be eligible to receive TTAF?